bleakney/free-maps/README.md

 ## ✋Acceptance Criteria

   ` When I open the app, the Application uses a Node and Express back end and uses GraphQL.
 For retrieving the data using query method and for adding, deleting and updating data using mutations. `
-  ` When I open the root folder, the Application has a folder structure that meets the MVC paradigm and uses Handlebars.js as the template engine.`
+  ` When I open the root folder, the Application has a folder structure that meets the client side and server side requirements.`
   ` When I see the backend, the Application is backed by a MySQL database with a Sequelize ORM and protects API keys and sensitive information with environment variables. `
   `When I tries to interact with the app, the Application includes user authentication (express-session and cookies). ` `When I see the backend code, the Application uses at least one new library, package, or technology not covered in class. `